-Quanex Corporation will effect the spin-off by distributing on a pro rata basis 100% of the limited liability company interests of Quanex Building Products LLC to Quanex Corporation stockholders, which we refer to as the distribution, or the spin-off, on , 2008, the distribution date.
-The interests will be distributed to Quanex Corporation's stockholders on the basis of one unit of Quanex Building Products LLC for each share of Quanex Corporation common stock outstanding.
+Quanex Corporation will effect the spin-off by distributing on a pro rata basis 100% of the limited liability company interests of Quanex Building Products LLC to Quanex Corporation stockholders, which we refer to as the distribution, or the spin-off, on the basis of one unit of Quanex Building Products LLC for each share of Quanex Corporation common stock outstanding.
 Immediately following the spin-off, Quanex Building Products LLC will merge with and into its wholly-owned subsidiary Quanex Building Products Corporation, with Quanex Building Products Corporation being the surviving company in the merger.
 Each unit of Quanex Building Products LLC will be converted immediately into one share of Quanex Building Products Corporation common stock.
-As a result, each Quanex Corporation stockholder will receive one share of Quanex Building Products Corporation common stock held by such stockholder.
+As a result, each Quanex Corporation stockholder will receive one share of Quanex Building Products Corporation common stock for each share of Quanex Subject.